The best Black Friday gaming deals

 Subscriptions at super-low prices

-Subscriptions for PlayStation’s and Xbox’s online services are going for cheap this Black Friday.
-A 12-month PS Plus membership is going for $40, down from $60, in the PlayStation Store and at most major retailers, granting access to online multiplayer modes and a selection of free games each month to add to their PlayStation library.
-Xbox Game Pass, which has been called one of the best deals in gaming so much that it’s practically become a meme, is on sale for $20 for a three-month subscription at Walmart, and Xbox is offering new subscribers their first month for as low as $1.
+Subscriptions for PlayStation’s and Xbox’s online services are cheap this Black Friday.
+A 12-month PS Plus membership is going for $40, down from $60, in the PlayStation Store and at most major retailers, and gives access to online multiplayer modes and a selection of free games each month to add to the PlayStation library.
+Xbox Game Pass, which has been called one of the best deals in gaming — it has practically become a meme — is on sale for $20 for a three-month subscription at Walmart, and Xbox is offering new subscribers their first month for as little as $1.

 PC gaming hardware

 And let’s not forget about those playing on PC.
 For a visual upgrade that spans your entire field of view, this 34-inch monitor from MSI is $70 off.
 Not everyone has that kind of desk space though, so if you prefer a smaller footprint, Asus’s VG278Q 27-inch display is on sale for under $200.
-Quality gaming keyboards, with their customizable mechanical switches and programmable backlight features, can be among the flashiest additions to any setup, and if you’ve been waffling on whether they’re worth the investment, NewEgg has some at every price point for dirt cheap this week.
-Select Corsair K70 keyboards are $110, EVGA’s Z20 RGB mechanical keyboard is marked down to $60, a more than 60 percent savings, or you can snag AUKEY’s KM-G12 model for under $30.
+High-quality gaming keyboards, with their customizable mechanical switches and programmable backlight features, can be among the flashiest additions to any setup, and if you’ve been waffling on whether they’re worth the investment, NewEgg has some at every price point this week.
+Select Corsair K70 keyboards are $110, EVGA’s Z20 RGB mechanical keyboard is marked down to $60, a more-than 60 percent savings, or you can snag AUKEY’s KM-G12 model for under $30.

 The best deals on VR

-When it comes to discounts on VR, there are slim pickings this year.
-You can buy the Oculus Quest 2, one of the most affordable options out there, as a stand-alone headset for $299 and receive a $50 voucher at most major retailers and the Oculus store.
-You can find some slight markdowns this week, like HTC’s Vive Cosmos is $25 cheaper on Amazon, but that’s about it.
+When it comes to discounts on VR, the pickings are slim this year.
+You can buy the Oculus Quest 2, one of the most affordable options available, as a stand-alone headset for $299 and receive a $50 voucher at most major retailers and the Oculus store.
+You can find at least one slight markdown this week: HTC’s Vive Cosmos is $25 cheaper on Amazon, but that’s about it.

 So, you still want that new console …

-If you’re dead set on trying to score a next-gen console this holiday season, first of all, God speed to you and secondly, check out our list of tips to prepare yourself before joining the hunt.
-Take a look at our suggestions for gift ideas too if you want something a little easier to find or have zero clue what to get the gamer in your life.
+If you’re dead set on trying to score a next-gen console this holiday season, first of all, God speed to you; and, second, check out our list of tips to prepare yourself before joining the hunt.
+Take a look at our suggestions for gift ideas, too, if you want something a little easier to find or have zero clue what to get for the gamer in your life.